gmolveau/python_full_course/basics.md

 True
 >>> 5 in s1
 False
+>>> for i in s1: # iterating
+...     print(i)
+...
+1
+2
+3
+4
 ```

 ## pointers, pass-by-value, pass-by-reference

-We need to talk about how python variables are passed between functions etc...
+We **need** to talk about how python variables are passed between functions etc...

-**Python is “pass-by-object-reference”**
+**Python is "pass-by-object-reference"**

-Rephrased, “Object references are passed by value".
-The variable is not the object
+This is equivalent to “object references are passed by value".

+The variable is not the object.

 Let's dig deeper.
 Take a look at the following examples and try to guess the answer :